bbmokhtari/django-translations/docs/reference/querysets.rst

       Checks whether a language is applied on the queryset and also if the queryset is in cipher mode.

+      :return: whether the queryset is in translate mode.
+      :rtype: bool

       To check if the queryset is in translate mode: